 A list of Liechtenstein's definitive AEOI partner countries is laid down in the Liechtenstein AEOI Ordinance (only available in German).

 Which data will be exchanged under the AEOI?

-Based on the OECD standard, financial institutions must report the following information to the national tax authorities at yearly intervals:
+Based on the OECD standard, financial institutions must report the following information to the national tax authorities on a yearly basis: